kihiuFrank/Contract_Optimization/README.md

    The benefit of custom errors is that they can significantly reduce the cost to deploy and call a contract, while still providing the same amount of information (or more)

    Custom errors are ABI encoded, and can be decoded using existing ABI decoders.
 This makes it a lot more efficient to store and use compared to strings.

+10. Internal functions are cheaper than public functions.
+11. Use bytes instead of strings.

+    In case the string you want to use is less than 32bytes it is recommended you use bytes instead of string since strings refer to a dynamic data type.
+And as we have seen, dynamic data types cost more gas than fixed data types.

+12. Calldata is cheaper than memory.
+13. External function calls are expensive.